Jerrylum/Project5296-NetworkSetup/README.md

 # Introduction

 This project is a script to create and destroy a network setup used for project Project5296.
 The script creates a VPC with a public subnet, an internet gateway, and EC2 instances.
+For each EC2 instance, a public IP address is allocated and a security group is created to allow HTTP traffic from the public IP address.
+The script also installs and starts an HTTP proxy on each EC2 instance.

 # Setup AWS IAM